-- These are fine graded into the same subdivisions we used at KS3. - Developing (lower end), Secure (mid-grade), Proficient (top end) - Health and Social Care is a L2 BTEC - Vocational L2 courses are equivalent for progression to 6th Form.
-So = one qualification in the students best 8 GCSEs - GCSE gradings in all GCSE subjects. - Vocational Courses are Graded with GCSE equivalencies Distinction/Distinction/Merit/Pass/Fail
+- Assessment results throughout Y10-11 are fine graded into the same subdivisions we used at KS3: Developing (lower end), Secure (mid-grade), Proficient (top end). - Vocational L2 courses are equivalent for progression to 6th Form.
+So = one qualification in the students best 8 GCSEs. - Vocational Courses are Graded with GCSE equivalencies: Distinction/Distinction/Merit/Pass/Fail - GCSE grade scale is used for all GCSE subjects (9-1).